pradeepnazareth/Aligning-SixLoWPAN-according-to-RFC-/README.md

 HC2 encoding performs compression of UDP header.

-Bits 5 and 6 of LOWPAN_HC1 (HC1 encoding ) encoding indicates compresion of next header(TCP,UDP,ICMP).
+Bits 5 and 6 of LOWPAN_HC1 (HC1 encoding ) encoding indicates compresion of next header(TCP/UDP/ICMP).

 If bit 5 and 6 of LOWPAN_HC1 correspond to: